tom-henderson/Opserver/docs/Configuration.md

     "nameClaim": "nameIdentifier",
     // type of claim used to identify the groups the user is a member of "groupsClaim": "groups",
+    // scheme to use for the provider redirect URL (http / https) "redirectScheme": "http"
 }
 ```
 If you just trust everyone because that's the kind of person you are and you've never been burned by love hey, who am I to judge?
 We've got a config for that: